 Purchasing a new computer?

-There are technical recommendations for students to follow while shopping for a new computer.
-Most new computers will meet everyday needs, but UAS students have specific technological requirements - many related to a specific degree program - that should be taken into consideration while shopping for a new computer.
+Here are a couple of suggestions.
+Decide if you're purchasing a computer for educational purposes and how will you use it.
+Most new computers will meet everyday needs, but many UAS students have specific technological requirements - many related to a specific degree program - that should be taken into consideration while shopping for a new computer.
+Therefore, take the time needed to discuss computing resources you'll need with your instructor(s) and advisor.
+If you'll need specialized software, you may need a more robust computer (i.e. image and video editing, mapping software, large volumes of statistical data, etc.)

 How will you use it?